guidovezzoni/smart-properties/README.md

 property02.Resources=prop02
 property03.Resources.BuildConfig=prop03
 ```
-The `smart.property` file has the sam structure as any `*.property` file:
+The `smart.property` file has the same structure as any `*.property` file:
-typically it's composed by the usual pair `key=value` or a `#commented out line` or an empty line.
+typically it's composed by pair `key=value` or a `#commented out line` or an empty line.
-Keys have the usual *camelCase* syntax followed by some extra tokens:
+Keys have the usual *camelCase* naming convention followed by some extra tokens:
 * the `.BuildConfig` token will generate a BuildConfig entry
 * the `.Resources` token will generate a string resource entry